AwalaApp/specs/rs000-core.md

    How this step is initiated will depend on the type of node acting as the client:

    - When the client is a courier, it MUST initiate this step by sending one or more CCAs to the public gateway and the public gateway MUST then return all the cargo it holds for the gateway of each CCA, if any.
-   - When the client is a private gateway, it MUST simply deliver the cargo bound for the current gateway, if any.
+   - When the client is a private gateway, it MUST simply deliver the cargo bound for its peer gateway, if any.

 When a client sends a CCA, the server MUST notify the client when it is done sending cargo for that CCA, even if no cargo was sent.
 The client SHOULD resend a CCA one last time when the server does not finish processing it within 5 seconds since the CCA was sent or the last cargo was received, whichever happened last.
 Couriers MUST NOT reuse CCAs when collecting cargo from a public gateway, so each CCA SHOULD be discarded as soon as the gateway confirms it completed processing it.